 Disable programs in the background

 Most games tend to take up a lot of memory, so it’s always wise to close background programs before playing.
 If a game is unable to gain access to the memory it needs, it will either crash or run very slowly.
-To disable background running apps open windows settings ( windows + I ), Privacy.
-Click on Background apps and toggle off the button “Let apps run in background” As show image below.
+To disable background running apps:

+- Here toggle off the button “Let apps run in the background” As shown image below.

 - Right-click on the Taskbar and open Task Manager.